English Slang Words: Let’s Get to Know It!

 eg. CYE!
 You got the job! = Check your email!
 You got the job!

-Why do we use slang?
+Why do we use slang words?

 Slang is used to express things that are considered inappropriate by society or that go against specific rules.
 The phrase “talk like a pirate” makes use of the slang term for hairy chest, giving someone with this anomaly (having more body hair than you should) an informal description of their physical appearance.
-Slang phrases make up the language in which we live; they not only help us to describe our acquaintances and experiences but also give us insight into the humor of the people living around us.

 Slang is mainly used in conversation and texting to render it easier and faster.
 Its main objective is convenience.
 It does not exist in the dictionary, but there are nowadays specific dictionaries specific to slang and its use.
 It is much more flexible than formal or informal words since users may change their meaning at any given suitable time.